hashicorp/terraform-provider-kubernetes/website/docs/r/deployment.html.markdown

 * `fs_type` - (Optional) Filesystem type to mount.
 Must be a filesystem type supported by the host operating system.
 Ex. "ext4", "xfs", "ntfs".
 Implicitly inferred to be "ext4" if unspecified.
 * `volume_path` - (Required) Path that identifies vSphere volume vmdk

+## Timeouts

+The following [Timeout](/docs/configuration/resources.html#timeouts) configuration options are available:

+- `create` - (Default `10 minutes`) Used for creating new controller
+- `update` - (Default `10 minutes`) Used for updating a controller
+- `delete` - (Default `10 minutes`) Used for destroying a controller

 ## Import

-Pod can be imported using the namespace and name, e.g.
+Deployment can be imported using the namespace and name, e.g.

 ```
-$ terraform import kubernetes_pod.example default/terraform-example
+$ terraform import kubernetes_deployment.example default/terraform-example
 ```